Elderberry Flower Identification: Fresh Elderberry Tincture Recipe

 Quick Visual Traits:

-- Shape: Flat, umbrella-like clusters
+Shape: Flat, umbrella-like clusters

-- Scent: Subtle, sweet, and slightly earthy
+Scent: Subtle, sweet, slightly earthy

 Elderberry Flower Buds and Early Identification